luisqtr/exciteometer/docs/2_SetupDevices.md

 Requires *Minimum Windows 10, version 1803 (10.0; Build 171734)*

+Download from Windows Store: https://www.microsoft.com/store/apps/9PFMNFQJB99Q

+Otherwise follow the steps below to install the application manually.

 ## Installation

-1. Extract the .zip file of the Excite-O-Meter-Devices for Win10 from the [latest release branch](https://github.com/luisqtr/exciteometer/releases/latest) or from the project's [website](http://exciteometer.eu/)
+1. Extract the .zip file of the Excite-O-Meter-Devices for Win10 from the [latest release branch](https://github.com/luisqtr/exciteometer/releases/latest)

 2. Right click the file `Add-AppDevPackage.ps1` and click on `Run with Powershell`.
 A new Powershell console will appear asking to proceed: Press `Y` to approve.